 In a nutshell, this is me.
 It was a miracle I stayed in school, much less finished school.
 My male role models were, for the most part, school drop-outs, alcoholics, or ruffians.
 The only art I was exposed to in my youth was body art—tattoos on human canvasses.
 I write about my life story and life philosophy

-in my book, titled I Always Wanted To Be Somebody (But, I Settled For Much More: Me).
+in my book, I Always Wanted To Be Somebody (But, I Settled For Much More: Me).
 It is a book about what you do when you don't know what to do.
 I went from being captured by adversity to capturing beauty through my photo art.
 Currently, I am the only distributor for my book.

 I realized I liked art when I was in the second grade.
 It wasn’t until I enrolled in college that I gained the artistic know-how that was to become the foundation for my photography twenty years later.
 It was at Texas Tech University where I discovered the likes of Monet, Renoir, Dalí, Cezanne, Rembrandt, Van Gogh, Degas, and other masters.
 It was during those metamorphic years that I learned about color theory, design, composition, and other art-enhancing factors.
 Impressionism and surrealism really got my attention.

 It wasn’t until twenty years after my art days in college that I bought my first 35mm SLR.
 I didn’t even know what an SLR (single-lens reflex) camera was!
-Besides learning about f/stops, shutter speeds and exposure, I discovered that everything about what constitutes good photography I had already learned years before as an art student.
+Besides learning about f/stops, shutter speeds and exposure, I discovered that everything about what constitutes good photography I had already learned as an art student.

 My four business specialties are photography instruction, writing, stock photography, fine art archival prints, and commercial assignment work.
 In all areas, my most important value is respect, something that has been passed on through family generations.